 “Exposure to trauma and human suffering can alter the brain and have long-lasting behavioral manifestations,” said Abi-Dargham.
 “Recognizing these symptoms and raising awareness are the first necessary steps in identifying the problem and finding remedies.”

-The lecture is sponsored by the School of Communication and Journalism’s Marie Colvin Center for International Reporting, the Renaissance School of Medicine Department of Psychiatry and the College of Arts and Sciences Department of Psychology.
+The lecture is sponsored by the School of Communication and Journalism’s Marie Colvin Center for International Reporting, the Renaissance School of Medicine Department of Psychiatry and Behavioral Health, and the College of Arts and Sciences Department of Psychology.

 “It’s so critical that we recognize the mental health risks that journalists face, particularly with regard to trauma,” said Joanne Davila, chair of the Department of Psychology.
 “The public may simply think of them as objective reporters of events, but they are just as vulnerable as anyone else in the face of tragedy.”